AkkarinForest/Haskell-Workshop/intro-1/README.md

 -> 6
 ```

-Since in Haskell, we use spaces instead of commas to separate the arguments you need to use the parenthesis to inform the compiler what is `a` and `b`.
+Since in Haskell, we use spaces instead of commas to separate the arguments you need to use the parentheses to inform the compiler what is `a` and `b`:

 ```haskell
 sum a b = a + b